HiveProject2021/Hivecoin/roadmap/README.md

 Switches to a default of generating a 128 bit seed from which the master key is generated.
 This allows easy backup for anyone that doesn't import private keys.
 Warnings added to back up wallet.dat when importing private keys.

 [More on Mnemonic Seed...](./mnemonic-seed/README.md)

+### Phase 9 - Master node system

+The expected release of master node system will be approximately seven months after the release of HVN.
+The master node does not participate in mining activities, and the block reward of the master node network is 45%.
+To become a master node, users must have 1,000,000 HVN as a "margin."
+The deposit is always fully controlled by the holder, and the holder can freely transfer it.
+After moving the deposit, the corresponding master node will go offline and stop receiving block rewards.

+### Phase 10 - Decentralized Budget Management System

+The expected release of decentralized Budget Management System will be approximately 12 months after the release of HVN.

+### Phase 11 - Simplified Smart Contract

+The expected release of simplified Smart Contract will be approximately 24 months after the release of HVN.

 ### Appendix A - RPC commands for assets